ORT-C-SOURCE(1) General Commands Manual ORT-C-SOURCE(1)

 All C code produced by ort-c-source conforms with the style(9) manual of OpenBSD.

 The password hashing facility defined in ort(5) is implemented differently on different systems.
-On OpenBSD, it uses the crypt_newhash(3) and crypt_checkpass(3) functionality.
-On all other systems, it uses the traditional crypt(3) with an MD5 ("$1") setting.
-The seed is generated using random(3), so the calling application should invoke srandom(3).
+It uses the crypt_newhash(3) and crypt_checkpass(3) functionality.

 The code output by ort-c-source is currently not portable between systems.
-This is due to code being generated that is available on the system where ort-c-source is executed, for example, whether () or () are usable.
+This is due to code being generated that is available on the system where ort-c-source is executed.
 Future version of the system may have flags for generating portable code that bundles in all non-portable functions.

 The ort-c-source utility exits 0 on success, and >0 if an error occurs.